fs-public/ib-analyzer/README.md

 The application sequentially executes the following steps:

 1. (`./src/process/1-loader.ts`) Data CSVs are loaded into memory and reschemed based on the configuration file.
-CSV validity under the scheme is validated.
+CSV validity under the scheme is checked.
 2. (`./src/process/2-parseOrders.ts`) Relevant rows are parsed into orders, matched with multipliers, and saved in typed objects.
 Multipliers are validated.
 3. (`./src/process/3-matchFills`) Orders are matched against themselves to find full and partial fills, as well as unfilled orders (_by fills we understand decreasing outstanding holdings, i.e. fills against oneself; not partial fulfillment of the orders on the market_).
 IB reports profits/losses (P&L) for closing orders, which is validated against self-computed P&L.
 4. (`./src/process/4-validator.ts`) Throughout 1-3, more validations are executed by the separated validator functions, including unrecognized or unsupported values, incorrect/unexpected computations on IB side, sorting, and unmatched orders.